yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 between two people&mdash;one of them reported an issue and the other one is trying to fix it.
 Comments like, "How about we try another approach" or "I remember I had a similar issue some time ago" are very annoying and distracting.
-Let's be honest, nobody really needs or cares about "opinions".
+Let's be honest, nobody really needs or cares about "opinions."
 All we need in a ticket is a solution(s).

 {% quote Don't pollute the air with generic opinions %}